Ellis Island is open on a limited basis while repairs continue.

 Ellis Island has reopened on a limited basis.
 Due to the nature of the destruction caused by Hurricane Sandy parts of the historic Main Building and museum, including most of the exhibits, remain closed at this time.
 More »

 Frequently Asked Questions

-Is Ellis Island in New York or New Jersey?: Since a U.S. Supreme Court ruling in 1998, Ellis Island, which is federal property, belongs within the territorial jurisdiction of both New York and New Jersey depending upon where you are.
+Is Ellis Island in New York or New Jersey?
+Good question!
+The short answer is yes to both states.
+Since a U.S. Supreme Court ruling in 1998, Ellis Island, which is federal property, belongs within the territorial jurisdiction of both New York and New Jersey depending upon where you are.
 The Main Building, housing the Ellis Island Immigration Museum, is within the boundary of New York State.
 Since the island was expanded over many years to its current 27.5 acres, this expanded area is now mostly within the territory of New Jersey.
 First and foremost, the entire island remains federal property, as it has been since 1808.

 What do I do if I lost something at Ellis Island?
 If you are still at Ellis, go to the Information Desk in the Baggage Room and ask the ranger if your item was turned in.
 If it wasn't, you can fill out a Lost and Found report so your item can be returned to you if it is turned in after you leave.
 If you discover your loss after you leave the park, you can still make a report.

 Although most immigrants processed at Ellis Island stayed between three and five hours, about 20% stayed overnight in dormitory rooms until their cases could be cleared.
 Many immigrants found these accommodations a big improvement over the severe conditions of traveling to America in "steerage".